edeposit/edeposit.user/README.txt

 Introduction
 ============

-This product may contain traces of nuts.
+This package contains content that relates users of an eDeposit application.

+It offers UX for producents and internal users.